 Geocaching and the 8GB memory means that you can carry the information on the go without having to print out notes.
 Users in the United States or Canada can preselect the maps that they need based on location if they have the 64ST model.
 You can make use of free software called Custom Maps to convert maps online or on paper into a downloadable format that the Garmin can use.
 Both devices come with a year’s subscription to the software that allows them to integrate satellite photos with the maps on the Garmin.
 This adds in extra details such state forest and park boundaries, more specific contour information, trails, and other interesting details.

 Both devices feature an electronic compass that compensates for tilt and gives accurate heading information.
 There is also an altimeter and barometer in the devices so that you always know what altitude you are at and can keep an eye on changing weather conditions.

 Customer / User Impression

 User reviews for were generally good with both models, especially liking the very detailed maps that come with the 64ST model.
 Some users commented that identification of routes, etc. was a lot easier because of these very detailed maps.
-Users of both models liked the touchscreen features and that you could quickly switch over to an aerial view of your position.
+Users of both models were happy with the quality of the screen, and the ability to quickly switch over to an aerial view of your position.
 Some users were a little upset about the battery life, feeling that to access advanced features, you needed to use more power.
 This is a problem that is simple enough to solve, though – just make sure it is fully charged before you leave and carry backup batteries.